West Mountain Inholdings

 In the heart of Vermont’s Northeast Kingdom is a vast, bog-filled region visited by relatively few people.
-Moose, bear, bobcat, American martin, and many other wide-ranging denizens of the Northern Forest live a relatively secure life here in the Kingdom’s Nulhegon Basin—an area remote enough that perhaps Canada lynx and catamount may one day thrive again and bring a bit of wildness back to the Green Mountain State.
+Moose, bear, bobcat, American marten, and many other wide-ranging denizens of the Northern Forest live a relatively secure life here in the Kingdom’s Nulhegan Basin—an area remote enough that perhaps Canada lynx and catamount may one day thrive again and bring a bit of wildness back to the Green Mountain State.

 Politically, the area is made up of the Silvio O. Conte National Wildlife Refuge, managed by the Fish and Wildlife Service; West Mountain Wildlife Management Area, managed by the State of Vermont; Plum Creek Timberlands, owned by Plum Creek and protected from future development by The Nature Conservancy through a conservation easement, as well as other State-owned lands.
 Together, these areas total over 200,000 acres of conserved land.

 From a more natural perspective, this is a region of bogs, wetlands, ponds, countless wild hills, and miles of unbroken forest.
 Consequently, Vermont’s Northeast Kingdom is a stronghold for connectivity and climate resilience.